Mucahitakin/Add_Channel_Tg/README.md

 	•	You must be an admin in the target channel to add members.
 	•	Telegram imposes limits on how many users you can add per day.
 If the script gets blocked, wait and try again later.
 	•	Do not abuse this tool, as excessive use may lead to a temporary or permanent ban of your account.

-🔗 Contact & Support

-If you have any issues or suggestions, feel free to contact me. 🚀

-This README provides clear instructions and highlights potential risks.
-Let me know if you need any modifications! 😊